SailorGirl1234/SailorGirl1234/README.md

 # Carolyn Stevens

 Hi, I'm Carolyn.
-I'm from London and have recently been building experience with Python and Javascript, most recently using the Django framework.
+I'm from London and am building experience with Python and Javascript, most recently using the Django framework.

 <hr>